wxFormBuilder/ticpp/readme.txt

 	Reads XML from a stream, making it useful for network transmission.
 The tricky part is knowing when the XML document is complete, since there will almost certainly be other data in the stream.
-TinyXml will assume the XML data is complete after it reads the root element.
+TinyXML will assume the XML data is complete after it reads the root element.
 Put another way, documents that are ill-constructed with more than one root element will not read correctly.
-	Also note that operator>> is somewhat slower than Parse, due to both implementation of the STL and limitations of TinyXml.
+	Also note that operator>> is somewhat slower than Parse, due to both implementation of the STL and limitations of TinyXML.

 <h3> White space </h3>
 The world simply does not agree on whether white space should be kept, or condensed.